-In compliance with code provision D.2.6 of the CG Code, the Board adopted a Whistleblowing Policy, which provides employees and the relevant third parties who deal with the Group (e.g. customers, suppliers, creditors and debtors) with guidance and reporting channels on reporting any suspected improprieties in any matters related to the Group directly addressed to the designated person.
+In compliance with code provision D.2.6 of the CG Code, the Board adopted a Whistleblowing Policy to enhance the awareness of internal corporate justice and regard this as a kind of internal control mechanism.
+This policy provides employees and the relevant third parties who deal with the Group (e.g. customers, suppliers, creditors and debtors) with guidance and reporting channels on reporting any suspected improprieties in any matters related to the Group directly addressed to the designated person.

-An email account has been set up for this purpose.
 All reported matters will be investigated independently and, in the meantime, all information received from a whistleblower and its identity will be kept confidential.